 - Maintains and improves trees and native plants.

-- Manages a dynamic, informative website, digital newsletter and social media to keep everyone connected to Red Rock Canyon every day.
+- Manages an informative website, digital newsletter and social media to keep everyone connected to Red Rock Canyon.